Roger W. Griffith, P.E.

 thermal expansion tank

 Second, the manufacturer’s tables are based on a tank precharge pressure of 40 psi.
 Precharge is the air pressure on the airside of the tank bladder.
-This setting, by the way, is not founded upon an engineering principle but is the Department of Transportation’s limitation for transporting tanks.
-To reduce the size of the thermal expansion tank, the precharge air pressure should be set equal to the line pressure of the system, not the 40 psi tank precharge pressure that is set from the factory.
+This setting, by the way, is not based on an engineering principle but rather reflects the Department of Transportation’s limitation on transporting tanks.
+To reduce the size of the thermal expansion tank, the precharge air pressure should be set to the system line pressure, not the 40 psi factory-set precharge pressure.
 (Note: if expansion tanks are sized by an engineer based on a precharge air pressure equal to line pressure, the plumbing drawings and specifications should instruct the contractor to charge the expansion tank with air pressure equal to the line pressure.)
-Since the manufacturer’s sizing table is based on a tank precharge pressure of 40 psi, they do not accurately size an expansion tank when the precharge pressure is equal to the line pressure,.
+Since the manufacturer’s sizing table is based on a tank precharge pressure of 40 psi, it does not accurately size an expansion tank when the precharge pressure equals the line pressure.

 Third, most manufacturers’ sizing tables are based on a 400F temperature rise of the stored water.
 Think about this for a moment.
 The water heater is typically sized based on a 1000F temperature differential.
-For instance, often we assume cold water enters the water heater at 400F and is heated and stored at 1400F.
-If we design the water heater to raise the water temperature 1000F, a conservative approach is to size the thermal expansion tank to accommodate the amount of water expansion resulting from the same 1000F temperature increase.
+For instance, we often assume that cold water enters the water heater at 400F and is heated to 1400F and stored.
+If we design the water heater to raise the water temperature to 1000F, a conservative approach is to size the thermal expansion tank to accommodate the water expansion resulting from that 1000F increase.
 This is, of course, a worst-case scenario (complete emptying of the tank and filling with 400F cold water).
-Designing the expansion tank based on only a 400F temperature rise is less than conservative.
+Designing the expansion tank based solely on a 400°F temperature rise is less than conservative.

 To select a thermal expansion tank, the total tank capacity and the acceptance volume must be determined.
 The total tank capacity is the volume of the tank.
-The acceptance volume is the amount of water that the tank will accept with air pressure on the air-side of the diaphragm.
+The acceptance volume is the amount of water the tank will accept when air pressure is applied to the air side of the diaphragm.

-First, determine the expansion volume of the water in your system.
-This is the volume of water the expansion tank will have to accommodate, which is also called the “acceptance volume.”
-The volume of expanded water depends upon the specific volume of water at the entering and heated temperatures and the volume of stored water.
+First, determine the water’s expansion volume in your system.
+This is the volume of water the expansion tank must accommodate, also called the “acceptance volume.”
+The volume of expanded water depends on the specific volume of water at the entering and heated temperatures and on the volume of stored water.

 (1) VACC = VT x (Vs2/Vs1 – 1)